squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 #### `resinator`'s behavior

-`resinator` matches the Win32 RC compiler behavior, but emits a warning
+`resinator` matches the Windows RC compiler behavior, but emits a warning

 ```resinatorerror
 test.rc:2:4: warning: the tab character(s) in this string will be converted into a variable number of spaces (determined by the column of the tab character in the .rc file)